Qianshi114514/Class-Aware-Data-Augmentation-with-Diffusion-Model/readme.md

 - [ ] Refactor the code to make it more readable.

 # Acknowledgment
-Borrowed some codes in https://github.com/AlexGraikos/diffusion_priors
+Borrowed some codes in "Diffusion Models as Plug-and-Play Priors" (https://github.com/AlexGraikos/diffusion_priors)